nostack-dev/minitemplate/README.md

 ---

-With **MiniTemplate**, you can build efficient, modular, and reusable web applications.
-Whether you're developing a personal site, a blog, or a professional project, MiniTemplate has the flexibility and tools to help you create a modern, responsive website with ease.
+With **MiniTemplate**, you can create high-performance, modular websites that are optimized for **speed** and **SEO**.
+Whether you're building a personal site, a professional portfolio, or a business page, MiniTemplate gives you the tools to create a fast, responsive website.